andclear/cloud-saves/README.en.md

 *   **🏷️ Clear Management**: Conveniently create, name, view, rename, and delete your cloud saves.
 *   **⏱️ Automatic Saves**: Set up scheduled tasks to automatically back up your latest state.

-**(It's recommended to add some screenshots of the plugin interface here to demonstrate the configuration and usage process)**

 ## ✨ Key Features: